mohamedyd/awesome_resources/README.md

 * [TowardsAI tutorials](https://github.com/towardsai/tutorials): All tutorials, articles, and books listed in this repository are property of Towards AI, Inc.

 * [roboflow/notebooks](https://github.com/roboflow/notebooks): This repository contains Jupyter Notebooks about computer vision models that roboflow has featured in their blog posts and YouTube videos.

+* [GPT4All](https://github.com/nomic-ai/gpt4all): Demo, data and code to train an assistant-style large language model with ~800k GPT-3.5-Turbo Generations based on LLaMa

 # Reinforcement Learning